Let’s talk teething.

 Ahhhh Tylenol – the oh-so-debated Tylenol.
 Yes, there are side effects to consider when giving a baby Tylenol but I am not a mom opposed to giving it to my child – especially if it helps my baby with the pain.
 I understand that some mom’s prefer more natural remedies and don’t like to give their baby Tylenol and that is completely understandable.

 Either way, make sure you talk to your baby’s pediatrician before going this route.
-Mine approved it for our little one so when nothing else is working and she seems miserable, I give her some Tylenol but it’s my last option.
+Mine approved it for our little one so when nothing else is working and she seems miserable, I give her some Tylenol.

 6.)
 AMBER NECKLACES

 You may sense my skepticism.
-I am not 100% sold on these yet but I would like to give one a try.
-I just don’t see how much they can really help but I could very well be wrong since so many other mom’s seem to notice improvement with their babies when they wear these.
-(If you have tried them, please comment below and let me know your experience!)
+I’m not 100% sold on these yet, but I would like to give one a try.
+I just don’t see how much they can really help, but I could be wrong because so many other mom’s seem to notice improvement with their babies when they wear these.
+(If you’ve tried them, please comment below and let me know your experience!)

 These are the things (minus the amber necklace) that I have personally tried with my baby that worked and gave her relief.
 These are also the options I was comfortable with trying.
 I came across a lot more teething remedies when doing my research but just didn’t try them for one reason or another (i.e., wasn’t comfortable with it, haven’t bought the product, etc.).

 If you’re curious though, here’s a list of other teething remedies I found from other mom’s:

 - Letting them chew on a frozen washcloth